Table of contents

 SFTP have not been mentioned previously as SFTP clients like FileZilla don’t provide a good method of checking storage for a site like SSH does.
 Files can still be deleted with the use of SFTP-clients after you login to your site if needed.

-If you want to clean out files and aren’t sure if the files are necessary or not, feel free to contact our customer support.
+If you want to clean out files and are unsure whether they are necessary, feel free to contact our customer support.
 And of course, you can always easily upgrade to a Plan with more storage through our Admin Panel.